Quick Federal Student Aid Resources:

 Can state student grant agencies share students’ social security numbers (SSNs), student and parent financial information, or any other information from a student’s FAFSA form, under the FAFSA Completion Initiative?*

-No. The only information that may be shared under the FAFSA Completion Initiative is the limited FAFSA Filing Status Information as described above.
+No. The only information that may be shared under the FAFSA Completion Initiative is the limited FAFSA Filing Status Information as described in Question 5.
 State agencies cannot share students’ SSNs, student and parent financial information, or any other information from the FAFSA form.

 What requirements must be met before a state student grant agency may share FAFSA Filing Status Information with secondary schools, school districts, and designated entities under the FAFSA Completion Initiative?*